microsoft/vscode-cpptools/Extension/readme.developer.md

 If the extension is already built, the the watch will be very quick.

-### From Inside VSCode
+### From Inside VS Code
-There are two tasks that can be run from inside VSCode to build the extension.
+There are two tasks that can be run from inside VS Code to build the extension.

 When you select `ctrl-shift-b` - there is a `Compile` task and a `Watch` task.